Orb Sensor on Windows

 Download

-Download the Orb CLI for Windows from our Early Access page:
+Download the Orb CLI for Windows from our Early Access page: Download Orb CLI for Windows

 After downloading, extract orb.exe to a permanent location on your system (e.g., C:\Program Files\Orb\orb.exe).

-Setting Up as a Windows Service
+Setting up the Windows Service

 You can install Orb as a Windows service using either PowerShell or the sc.exe command.